jeffreyadams/atlasofliegroups-docs/tutorial/video_4A/general_reps_sp4r.rst

    11:  3  [r2,rn]  10  11   ( 9, *)  ( *, *)  *(x=10,lam_rho=  [1,1], nu=  [2,1]/1)  1^2x1^e
    atlas>

-There are 12 representations in the block of the trivial representation of :math:`Sp(4,\mathbb R)`. the first four and the last two are the ones we already know.
+There are 12 representations in the block of the trivial of :math:`Sp(4,\mathbb R)`.
+The first four and the last two are the ones we already know.
 Namely, the four discrete series and the two minimal principal series of :math:`G`.
-We know the first four are discrete series because the roots involved (third column in the table) are all imaginary.
+We know the first four are discrete series because the roots involved (third column of the above table) are all imaginary.
 Also, the second column tells us that their lengts are all zero.
 On the other hand the last two correspond to the ``KGB`` element ``x=10`` and all the roots are real.
 So, this tells us we are in the split Cartan subgroup and these are minimal principal series.

 Now we want to look at the representations numbered 4 to 9.
 For example::